etopiei/mockapi-cli/README.md

 However this project was a closed source electron app, so I thought it would be cool to create a open source cli version.

+This app is perfect for hackathons or quickly creating a local testing environment for frontend development.
+It allows you to thoroughly test that the code will integrate with the backend all from your local workspace.

 ### Building

-Please note: This requires using rust nightly compiler.
-If you are not using rust nightly run:

-	> rustup default nightly

 To build this project run:

-	> cargo build
+	$ cargo build

 Then from /target/debug run:

-	>./mockapi-cli ...
+	$ ./mockapi-cli ...

-Run it from command line with: mockapi-cli \[servername] \[options]
+Run it from command line with:

-### Options:
--a/--action \[start/stop/restart/port] : action

--n : new server

--c \[post/get] --file\[file/text] --name\[filename] (only if file specified) \[name] : create a new request response for the mock-api

--d \[name] : delete a request response

--e \[name] --editor\[vi/nano] : edit a request response

--l \[post/get/all/name]: list endpoints
+	$ mockapi-cli <servername> \[subcommand]

+Or for help run:

+	$ mockapi-cli help

-### Details:
+### Sub-Commands:

-start : starts the server specified

-stop : stops the specified server

-resart : restarts the specified server

-port : this specifies the port to use (default is 3080)

-post : specifies a post response

-get : speciifes a get response

-file : specifies the response should be a file

-text : specifies the response should be text

-name : this is the name of the endpoint

-vi/nano : specify the editor to use

 ### Sample Usage:
 To create a sever:

-	mockapi-cli demo -n
+	mockapi-cli demo create

 Then add new data:

-	mockapi-cli demo -c get demoData --f demo.json mockapi-cli demo -c get demoText
+	mockapi-cli demo new testResponse --type=GET
+	mockapi-cli demo new testResponse2 --type=POST

 Edit the data:

-	mockapi-cli demo -e demoText --editor vi
+	mockapi-cli demo edit testResponse2 --editor=vi

 Then start the server:

-	mockapi-cli demo -a start
+	mockapi-cli demo start --port=8000

-Then it can be queried by:
+Then it can be queried through the following:

-	curl localhost:port/data

-Or more generally through the endpoint:

  	localhost:port/[name]